awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-synthetics-canary-vpcconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VpcId`  <a name="cfn-synthetics-canary-vpcconfig-vpcid"></a>
-The IDs of the VPC where this canary is to run\.
+The ID of the VPC where this canary is to run\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)